glitchcoretech/glitchcoretech.github.io/README.md

     <li>Comply with applicable laws, regulations, legal processes, or governmental requests</li>
     <li>Enforce our Terms of Use and investigate potential violations</li>
     <li>Detect, prevent, or address fraud, security, or technical issues</li>
-    <li>Protect the rights, property, or safety of TikSave Pro, its users, or the public</li>
+    <li>Protect our rights, property, or safety, as well as that of our users or the public</li>
   </ul>

   <h2>5.
 Changes to This Privacy Policy</h2>

   <p>
     This Privacy Policy may be updated from time to time.
 If we make changes, we will update this page accordingly.
-    Your continued use of TikSave Pro after any changes indicates your acceptance of the updated Privacy Policy.
+    Your continued use of our applications after any changes indicates your acceptance of the updated Privacy Policy.
   </p>

   <h2>Contact Us</h2>